AntoineSchmidt/Portfolio/projects/tooth_app/code/Readme.md

 ## Android-App for the detection of the brushed quad, tooth and surface
-The user interface of the app is shown below (splashscreen, user list, creating a new user)
+The user interface of the app is shown below (splashscreen, user list, creating a new user).
 <p align="center">
     <img src="../ui_intro.png" width="200px">
     <img src="../ui_users.png" width="200px">